spraakbanken/sparv/docs/developers-guide/writing-sparv-plugins.md

 # Writing Sparv Plugins

 Sparv consists of various processors such as importers, annotators, and exporters, contained in so-called modules.
 While many modules come with the main Sparv package, none are mandatory to use, and you can easily extend the pipeline with your own modules using plugins.
 A plugin is simply a Sparv module that is not part of the main package.
-Writing a plugin is the recommended way to add a new module to Sparv.

-> [!NOTE]
-> When writing a plugin, always prefix your Python package with a namespace followed by an underscore to
-> indicate the organization or developer the plugin belongs to.
-This avoids package name clashes and will be enforced in
-> the future.
+!!! note "Naming Conventions"

+    The name of a Sparv module is the name of the Python package containing the module code.
+In addition to being a valid Python identifier, the name must start with a namespace representing the plugin author or organization, followed by an underscore.
+This is to avoid name clashes with other plugins and will be enforced in the future.
 In the example below, we use the prefix "sbx_" (for Språkbanken Text).

 For your first plugin, we recommend looking at the [Sparv plugin template](https://github.com/spraakbanken/sparv-plugin-template).
 The template includes an example of a small annotation